mrfdev/CMI/Resources/FAQ/cmi-toggle-examples.md

     Tab: false
 ```

-Using the user meta feature from cmi a temp value can be stored, and then checked against.
+Using the user meta feature from CMI a temp value can be stored, and then checked against.
 Allowing you within the same command to manage this value, use it to achieve something unique, including a toggle.

 ---